 - (1) the retirement, death or expulsion of any one or more partners; and/or - (2) the addition of any one or more partners.
-123 equired by Negaliation 13 of the Negaliations.
+124

-123 This provision is required by Regulation 15 of the Regulations.
+124 This provision is required by Regulation 15 of the Regulations.

 The Contractor shall ensure that any person who becomes a member of the partnership after the Contract has come into force is bound automatically by the Contract whether by virtue of a partnership deed or otherwise.